 - Play VR games that help you work up a sweat like Just Dance or Beat Sabers.

-Physical activity helps to improve your mood, increase energy, and awaken your brain for learning.
+Physical activity helps to improve your mood, increase energy, and awaken your brain for learning so you perform better during your online classes.

 6. Talk to Your Teachers